As a lover of beer...Correction, a lover of the best beer for any occasion, I find…

 If you don’t believe it, you can try the Spices Rack Aroma Challenge experiment suggested by Barb Stuckey in her book Taste: smell the spice jars in your kitchen with your eyes closed and try to give them a name.
 You will be amazed at how difficult it is to distinguish, for example, marjoram from thyme, even though they are widely used spices in cooking.
 Recognizing aromas, especially those that are considered defects in beer, is essential to become a serious beer lover.

 A way to train your nose to recognize aroma and off-flavor is to buy a kit that allows you to reproduce them.
-There are several on the market (keep your eyes on trusted brand like Aroxa, Siebel, Doemens, etc) and often the material is sufficient for about ten people: The powders are diluted in a commercial beer, possibly tasteless (the choice is vast) and then the blind-tasting start, eventually with the help of a set of beer flavor cards.
+There are several on the market (keep your eyes on a trusted brand like Aroxa, Siebel, Doemens, etc) and often the material is sufficient for about ten people: The powders are diluted in a commercial beer, possibly tasteless (the choice is vast) and then the blind-tasting start, eventually with the help of a set of beer flavor cards.

 The recommended dosage is 1 liter of beer per capsule, but by diluting them less, the perception of aromas is more immediate (even if such concentrations will hardly be found in a real beer).
 With less than 20$ per person you can buy a set of 6 to 10 different aroma or off-flavor.
 More than reasonable outlay to spend a nice evening with friends and learn something about beer